jorgepuerta00/accountapi-master/README.md

 Methods exposed:

-* Create - creates one account
+* Create - create one account
 * Delete - delete one account by ID
 * List - get all accounts using pagination or not
 * Fetch - get one account by ID